-I love taking a photographers’ outing in Rome, and when I went to the Quadraro neighborhood, I was in the lookout of its famous murals.
+I love taking a photographers’ outing in Rome, and when I went to the Quadraro neighborhood, I was on the lookout for its famous murals.

-The main goal of MURo project has been to make artists relate to the community, specifically the one living in Quadraro neighborhood, interpreting and respecting the spirit of the place by being shared with the residents and confronted with their ideas and their personal stories.
+The main goal of the MURo project has been to make artists relate to the community, specifically the one living in the otherwise uneventful Quadraro neighborhood, interpreting and respecting the spirit of the place by sharing new colors and messages with the residents and confronting with their ideas and personal stories.

 As Rome’s city center is often described as an open-air museum thanks to its archaeological vestiges, Quadraro can easily be considered its contemporary counterpart.
-With the perks of being free, public, and starting from the bottom of the society, rather than being commissioned by emperors, kings, or popes.
+With the perks of being one of the free places to visit in Rome, public, and starting from the bottom of the society, rather than being commissioned by emperors, kings, or popes.